mikaylalitt/ViRMEn/README.md

 ### Running ViRMEn

 Open MATLAB.
 Make sure that the directory and subdirectories containing the downloaded ViRMEn zip has been added to the MATLAB path.
 To start ViRMEn, enter the command "virmen".
+A separate window should open with ViRMEn.
+To open a specific experiment from here, click on "Experiment" in the top left corner of the window, then "open" and select the experiment you would like to run.

-## Mazes
+## Experiments

-There is code for two complete mazes in this repository.
+There is code for two complete experiments in this repository.

 ### Linear track:

-The first maze is a straight linear track and is meant to train animals to run in virtual reality.
+The first maze is a straight linear track.
 For the code written, animals must alternate between each end of the track (called "endzones" in the code) in order to receive a reward.
-To run this maze, open the experiment:
+To run this track, open the experiment:

 ```
 arena200cmEnriched_track_endZoneTask_v2
 ```

-Set the experiment so that it has the following settings:
+After the experiment has opened, set the "Experiment properties" to the following:

 Movement function: